 One of the worst schools in the district.
 The principal and assistants are all unprofessional students are always noisy rude and not there to study.
 I placed my daughter after reading the early college program it's a joke as only 1/2 students attend columbus state so it's a early college for name.
 Teaches don't teach and adminstration doesn't do anything.
 Never send your kid or let someone else send there kid here

 Columbus Africentric Early College is a public high school in Columbus.
-The principal of Columbus Africentric Early College is Ernest D. West III and can be contacted at EWestIII9176@columbus.k12.oh.us.
-691 children attend Columbus Africentric Early College and identify mostly as Black, non-Hispanic; Multiracial; and Asian/Pacific Islander.
-99% of the 691 students here are classified as "economically disadvantaged", and 84% get reduced lunch prices.
-The student to teacher ratio at Columbus Africentric Early College is 21:1.
+The principal of Columbus Africentric Early College is Ernest D. West III, who can be contacted at EWestIII9176@columbus.k12.oh.us.
+691 students attend Columbus Africentric Early College and identify primarily as Black, non-Hispanic; Multiracial; and Asian/Pacific Islander.
+99% of the 691 students here are classified as "economically disadvantaged", and 84% have subsidized lunches.
+The ratio of students to teachers at Columbus Africentric Early College is 21:1.
 Columbus Downtown High School is one of the nearest high schools.

 - Computer arts

 - P.E. classes